Judgement pollutes perfect waters.

 Ageing, fatigue, and lack of self-care.

-Understanding the healing power of creativity and of confronting my edges, the idea was to create a raw shot of my reflection, outlining all my “imperfections” with lipstick on the mirror.
+Understanding the healing potential of creativity, and the benefits of confronting my edges, the idea was to create a raw image of my reflection.
+Wherein I would outline all my “imperfections” with lipstick on the mirror.

 It was harder than I thought.

-After unsuccessfully drawing and redrawing shapes and lines that didn't align with the flaws of my face, frustration welled up.. and so did the tears.
+After unsuccessfully drawing and redrawing lines that didn't quite align with the flaws of my face, frustration welled up.

-“My skin is breaking out again, what’s happening?”
+“More pimples… my skin is breaking out again”

 WTF!